Fleek-PIatform/website/src/content/guides/fleek-functions-http-types/index.md

 The above are some things that may seem trivial, but when dealing with serverless runtime APIs within edge functions like Fleek Functions, they need to be taken into consideration.
 As systems scale, these seemingly mundane things tend to have a huge impact on your Fleek Functions.

-To understand Fleek Function types, it is best to take a look into how they are applied in real-world use cases, which is why we will be focusing on the <u>[fleek-function-utils](https://github.com/gabrielmpinto/fleek-function-utils)</u> library and its usage.
+To understand Fleek Function types, it is best to take a look into how they are applied in real-world use cases, which is why we will be working with the <u>[fleek-function-utils](https://github.com/gabrielmpinto/fleek-function-utils)</u> library and its usage.

 The library has utilities for debugging Fleek Functions and types for HTTP requests and responses.
 Without further ado, let’s step into the library’s code to see what is happening there.